Child Care, A.A.S.

 DCC's Child Care degree prepares you to work with children, adolescents or adults with special needs.
 Your courses give you a foundation in the delivery of human services, and you'll bolster your knowledge with experience through an extended agency placement.

-After DCC, you'll be ready to work in a variety of settings that need your care and compassion the most, including crisis intervention centers, youth correctional facilities and special needs day care centers.VIEW FULL CURRICULUM
+After DCC, you'll be ready to work in a variety of settings that need your care and compassion the most, including crisis intervention centers, youth correctional facilities and special needs day care centers.VIEW FULL CATALOG

 PSY 102: Interviewing & Counseling Skills